williamahartman/Jamepad/README.md

   - libudev

 #### Building Jamepad
-1. Run `JamepadBuild.java` with the desired arguments.
+1. Run `JamepadNativesBuild.java` with the desired arguments.
 The possible arguments are:
   - system-SDL2 - Use the version of SDL2 supplied with your system instead of building our own minimal version of SDL2.
   - build-windows - Build natives for the Windows platform.
   - build-linux - Build natives for the Linux platform.
   - build-osx - Build natives for the Mac OS X platform.
-2.  run `gradle dist` to generate a .jar file with all the dependencies bundles.
+2.  run `gradle dist` to generate a .jar file with all the dependencies bundled.
-3. Use Jamepad for something cool.
+3. Use the Jamepad .jar for something cool.

 #### Building Jamepad on Linux
 The following packages (or equivalents) are needed: